EJHENNELLY/EJHennelly/README.md

 ## Projects
 - Detection Lab
-- SOC Home Lab and SEIM with Microsoft Azure & Sentinel
+- SOC Home Lab and SIEM with Microsoft Azure & Sentinel
 - Build a Home Network with Cisco Packet Tracer